High blood pressure in pregnancy can be categorised into 3 types:

 Pregnancy Induced Hypertension (PIH)

-As the name implies, this is high blood pressure that develops DURING THE PREGNANCY in a woman who has not had high blood pressure before.
+As the name implies, this is high blood pressure that during the pregnancy in a woman who has not had high blood pressure before.
 High blood pressure is generally considered to be blood pressure consistently over 140 / 90mmHg.
 It most often occurs late in the pregnancy, generally after 36 weeks or so.

 Sometimes, earlier onset pregnancy induced hypertension may need medication to keep the blood pressure under control to maintain a healthy placenta and thus healthy baby.
 Close monitoring of the baby’s weight and placental function will be required during the pregnancy with extra formal scans.
 Sometimes, earlier delivery may be indicated if there are concerns about baby’s growth between scans, or evidence that the placental function is deteriorating.